Decoding Beck's Triad: Cardiac Tamponade for EMTs

 Electrical burns are deceptively dangerous — minimal external signs can hide life-threatening internal damage.
 This guide covers everything EMTs need to know: scene safety, burn types, cardiac monitoring, field care, and hospital handoff.

-A complete EMT guide to the cardiovascular system — heart anatomy, electrical conduction, common emergencies like heart attacks and arrhythmias, and the prehospital interventions every EMT needs to know.
+A complete EMT guide to the cardiovascular system: heart anatomy, electrical conduction, cardiac emergencies, and prehospital interventions.

-A complete EMT guide to the musculoskeletal system — covering bone and joint anatomy, common injuries like fractures, sprains, and dislocations, DCAP-BTLS assessment, splinting, and prehospital emergency response.
+A complete EMT guide to the musculoskeletal system: bone and joint anatomy, fractures, splinting, and prehospital trauma management.

 DCAP-BTLS is a critical acronym every EMT uses to perform a systematic trauma assessment.
 Learn what each letter stands for, what findings to look for, and how to use it in the field.